kathesch/JuliaTutorial.jl/docs/src/index.md

 You will likely rarely write these, but you will encounter and use them everywhere in the Julia ecosystem.

-The most useful macro in Base Julia is `@time` which will time the code after it.
-Just a function, you can read the documentation for a macro by using `?@time` in a REPL.
+The most useful macro in Base Julia is `@time` which will time the code after it and write it to `stdout` (usually just the REPL).
+You can read the documentation for a macro by using `?@time` in a REPL.

 ```@example 1
 @time sin(pi/2)